 • Remove the membrane from the ribs if it is still intact.
 HERE is a great instructional video.

-• After 1-2 hours, remove the ribs and liberally brush both sides of the ribs with canola oil.
-Sprinkle 2 tablespoons Pork Dry Rub evenly over both sides of each slab of ribs, and wrap the ribs with plastic wrap.
+• After 1-2 hours, remove the ribs and liberally brush both with canola oil.
+Sprinkle 2 tbsp of the pork dry rub evenly over both sides of each slab of ribs, and wrap the ribs with plastic wrap.

 • Place the ribs in the fridge for 8-24 hours.